Qiskit/documentation/docs/api/qiskit/dev/qiskit.circuit.library.MCPhaseGate.md

 ### definition

 Return definition in terms of other basic gates.
-If the gate has open controls, as determined from self.ctrl\_state, the returned definition is conjugated with X without changing the internal \_definition.
+If the gate has open controls, as determined from [`ctrl_state`](#qiskit.circuit.library.MCPhaseGate.ctrl_state "qiskit.circuit.library.MCPhaseGate.ctrl_state"), the returned definition is conjugated with X without changing the internal `_definition`.

 <span id="qiskit.circuit.library.MCPhaseGate.duration" />